DexeeXI/XI-InfoBar-MIP/README.md

 ## Current

 We need to figure out what fields in the database we want to keep.
 Most of it is perfectly fine and doesn't need to change much.
 But a few extra fields that aren't utilized probably need to go.
-Issue #2 is gonna cover that.

 We need to figure out if we want JSON or .SQL for assisting with visible tracking, since binaries can't exactly be compared side to side.
-Issue #4 for that.

 Once we've got the groundwork setup, we can move forward with the daunting task of updating/adding monster info.
 Time consuming, but a work that will be noticed by users and appreciated for, none the less.